 Now its fourth year at St. Olaf, Sustained Dialogue is a student-run program that has provided training to nearly 300 campus community members.

-This Spring, the training session will be led by Rhonda Fitzgerald, the managing director of the national Sustained Dialogue Campus Network, a non-profit organization based in Washington DC.
-Following the daylong event, participants will gather with a small group each week for four weeks to continue their work through active dialogue sessions.
+This Spring, the training session was led by Rhonda Fitzgerald, the managing director of the national Sustained Dialogue Campus Network, a non-profit organization based in Washington DC.
+Following the daylong event, participants gathered with a small group each week for four weeks to continue their work through active dialogue sessions.